To be eligible for the Montgomery GI Bill you must meet the following two requirements, no matter when or how you originally become eligible for MGIB.

 - OR entered full-time National Guard duty under title 32, USC, between 7/1/85, and 11/28/89 AND you elected MGIB during the period 10/9/96, through 7/8/97

 - Had military pay reduced by $100 a month for 12 months or made a $1200 lump-sum contribution

 The monthly benefit paid to you is based on the type of training you take, length of your service, your category, and if DOD put extra money in your MGIB Fund (called "kickers").
 You usually have 10 years to use your MGIB benefits, but the time limit can be less, in some cases, and longer under certain circumstances.

-You can apply by filling out VA Form 22-1990, Application for Education Benefits.
-Call toll free 1-888-GI-BILL-1 for more information.
+You can apply at VA's Online Application Website.
+Call toll free 888-GI-BILL-1 for more information.